fowlie/dotfiles/README.md

 In the current directory simply run `stow .`

+## Adoption

+If you have some config files in ~/.config that you want adopt:

+1. Copy the files into this repo, keeping the folder structure.
+2. Run `stow --adopt .`

 ## Software

 A list of software I use for my personal setup: